tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-28-markdown-or-restructuredtext-or-dita-choosing-format-tech-docs.md

 - dita
 - general
 keywords:
-summary: "In the deliberation about authoring formats -- whether to use Markdown or reStructuredText or DITA (or something else) -- one detail that is frequently overlooked is the importance of the accompanying tool or platform that uses that format You almost never use these authoring formats alone but rather with a tool that stores, processes, and renders the source into an output.
+summary: "In the deliberation about authoring formats -- whether to use Markdown or reStructuredText or DITA (or something else) -- one detail that is frequently overlooked is the importance of the accompanying tool or platform that uses that format.
+You almost never use these authoring formats alone but rather with a tool that stores, processes, and renders the source into an output.
 The tool you use with the authoring format is almost as important as the authoring format itself."
 ---

 ## The Debate About Markdown